 To be entirely fair to her, this particular example occurred long before she actually started studying to be a therapist; as such, while she's clearly not the most capable therapist ever it's hardly a fair place to start judging her future abilities, since she's probably learnt better since then.
 There are, as discussed on this page I believe, several hints throughout the series that suggest that Britta herself has been the victim of molestation in the past, which makes this a particularly emotive and sore spot for her; the mildness of Pierce's dickery or otherwise, she was acting out of protectiveness for not just a friend but someone she's possibly considering a kindred spirit at this point, and so let her emotions get in the way.
 Even trained therapists aren't automatons, and Britta isn't close to being a trained therapist at that point.

-Plus, let's be honest; she probably doesn't get called out on it because it's revealed moments later that Troy is lying about being molested, which is arguably the bigger case of dickery in that particular scenario.
+Plus, let's be honest; she probably doesn't get called out on it because it's revealed moments later that Troy is lying about being molested, which — for all that the OP brushes it off a bit — is the bigger case of dickery in that particular scenario.
 Troy has no grounds for getting indignant about Britta betraying his trust whatsoever, because he's betrayed her trust first and in a far more serious manner.
 He already looks like an asshole in this situation, so if he was to try and turn it around by getting self-righteous about Britta betraying a secret that wasn't even true in the first place, that would just make him look like an even bigger asshole.
 Especially since unlike Troy, at least Britta could justifiably claim that she was well-intentioned in trying to stick up for a friend.

 So, in "For a Few Paintballs More" Dean Spreck states that it doesn't matter how they got paint on them, just that whoever did was eliminated.
 At that point, why didn't the Greendale students keep going even after they were shot?
 They could've hidden someone away, whilst the rest of the students went to war & eliminated all of the City College students, and since they didn't get paint on them, would win the game by the stated rules.